maferchavez/Data-Bootcamp-Project/README.md

 ![rdshost.png](images/rdshost.png)

 -Schema: dbname

 -Login: dbuser

--Password: dbpassword.
+-Password: dbpassword

 -Schema: dbname

 Schema, Login and Password can be found in terraform.tfvars file.

 ### AWS connection:
 -Connection ID: aws_default

 -Connection type: Amazon web Services

 -Extras: {"region_name":"us-east-2"} (or your region)

 ### EMR connection:
 -Connection ID: emr_default

 -Connection Type: Amazon Elastic MapReduce

-  -Make your bucket public.
+  c.Make your bucket public.
 On AWS console go to S3 and select the bucket you create with terraform.
 Go to “permissions” and copy the json below with your bucket name.

 ![aclpolicys3.png](images/aclpolicys3.png)